leonahoxha/assessment-project/README.md

    streamlit run streamlit_app.py

 4. Open the app in your browser by navigating to the provided URL (usually http://localhost:8501).

-## Usage

-### Start the App:
-- Upon launching, candidates are prompted to enter their first and last name and matriculation number.

-### Proceed to Exam:
-- After entering the candidate’s information, the user clicks on the **"Proceed to Exam"** button to access the exam questions.

-### Answer the Questions:
-- The candidate answers the questions in three sections:
-  - **Section A:** Short Answer
-  - **Section B:** Problem-Solving and Application
-  - **Section C:** Essay

-### Submit the Exam:
-- After completing the exam, candidates can submit their answers.
-The responses are saved to a text file called `exam_answers.txt`.

-## File Structure
-- `streamlit_app.py`: The main Streamlit app file where the logic of the app is implemented.
-- `exam_answers.txt`: The text file where all exam responses are stored.

 ## Contributions
 Feel free to contribute to this project by forking the repository and submitting pull requests.
 If you encounter any issues or bugs, please open an issue on the repository.